 Faraway People is destined to be one of the albums of the year.
 It will be released on July 28th but you really should be queuing up already.

-If you would like to order a copy of the one of the albums (in CD or Vinyl), download them or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the REG MEUROSS – Faraway People link to be taken to our associated partner Amazon’s website.
+If you would like to order a copy of the album (in CD or Vinyl), download it or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the REG MEUROSS – Faraway People link to be taken to our associated partner Amazon’s website.
 Buying through Amazon on folking.com helps us to recover a small part of our running costs, so please order anything you need as every little purchase helps us.

 After 10 album releases Reg Meuross has returned to the solo format which inspired him to write and sing in the first place.
 December is a collection of 10 of the most beautiful songs which go straight to the heart.